inkeep/zendesk-inkeep-autoreply-template/README.md

 - `ZENDESK_API_USER`: Email address of your Zendesk user
 - `INKEEP_API_KEY`: Your Inkeep API key

+Optional:
+- `AI_AGENT_USER_ID`: The User ID you'd like the AI bot to have if leaving internal comments

 2. Copy `.env.sample` to `.env` and fill in all required values

 3. Run the setup script to create the Zendesk webhook and trigger: